colinsauze/TensorFlow-GPU-Example/README.md

 # TensorFlow-GPU-Example
-An simple example of how to use Tensorflow with Anaconda, Python and GPU on Super Computing Wales.
+An simple example of how to use Tensorflow with Anaconda, Python and GPU on the Aberystwyth University Department of Computer Science GPU server.

-Note that this example sets up an Anaconda environment which takes around 40,000 files.
-The default quota on Super Computing Wales is only 100,000 files, please delete or achive some files before running this if you have more than 60,000 files already.
+This example assumes you've got anaconda in the anaconda3 directory in your home directory.
+Change tensorflor_setup and tensorflow-gpu.slurm accordingly if its in a different location.

 ## Setup

 ```
 git clone https://github.com/SupercomputingWales/TensorFlow-GPU-Example
+git checkout aber
 cd TensorFlow-GPU-Example
 ./tensorflow_setup.sh
 ```